emiraydin10/emiraydin10/README.md

 - 👋 Hi, I’m Emir Aydın
-- 👀 I’m a software engineering student
+- ✔️ I’m a Software Engineering Student

 <!---
 emiraydin10/emiraydin10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.